 Scaling YCQL queries

-As a part of our efforts to push the limits of the systems we build, Yugabyte ran some large cluster benchmarks to scale YugabyteDB to million of reads and writes per second while retaining low latencies.
+As a part of our efforts to push the limits of the systems you build, Yugabyte ran some large cluster benchmarks to scale YugabyteDB to million of reads and writes per second while retaining low latencies.
 This topic covers the details about our 50-node cluster benchmarks.
 Results of the earlier benchmark tests performed on a 25-node cluster are available in the Yugabyte Community forum.

 Writes are RF of